 Suitable for exploration, geotechnical studies, mine planning or concrete for civil engineering projects, we provide petrographic investigation and characterisation on a wide range of grab samples, drill cuttings and diamond drill core.

-Petrolab also offers metallurgical consultancy and operate a commercial thin section and sample preparation laboratory.
+Petrolab also offers metallurgical consultancy, and aggregate and concrete investigations for the geomaterials industry and operates a thin section and sample preparation laboratory.

 Petrolab uses these technologies to offer a fast and quantitative assessment of mineralogy and texture.
-The company runs the state-of-the-art Zeiss Mineralogic mining platform, a next generation tool to the Quantitative Evaluation of Materials by Scanning Electron Microscopy (QEMSCAN) system.
+The company runs the state-of-the-art Zeiss Mineralogic mining platform, a next-generation tool for the Quantitative Evaluation of Materials by Scanning Electron Microscopy (QEMSCAN) system.

-The highly versatile platform allows configurable X-ray scanning modes that include line scan, feature scan, spot centroid and mapping.
+Petrolab operates Zeiss EVO MA-25 with two Bruker EDS detectors.
+The highly versatile platform allows configurable X-ray scanning modes that include line scan, feature scan, spot centroid and full mapping mode.
 This allows us to provide a customised analysis to address our client’s mineralogical questions, with a core focus on concise reporting and database / plant historian integration.

 Automated mineralogy is typically used to report on: